-Ukraine rejects Russian offer of passage out of Mariupol
+Ukraine rejects Russian demand for surrender in Mariupol

 Some Russians also have fled their country amid a widespread crackdown on dissent.
 Russia has arrested thousands of antiwar protesters, muzzled independent media and cut access to social media sites like Facebook and Twitter.

-Associated Press writer Yuras Karmanau in Lviv, Ukraine, and other AP journalists around the world contributed.
+Associated Press writer Yuras Karmanau in Lviv, Ukraine, and other AP journalists around the world contributed to this report.

 Follow the AP’s coverage of the war at https://apnews.com/hub/russia-ukraine